The most commonly used fragrances in perfumes

 The most popular fragrances in perfumes

-- Hesperidee (citrus)
+- Hesperidea (citrus)

 - Floral (Flowery)

-- Fougère (fern)
+- Fougère (Fern)

 - Chypre, Boisée (Woody)